Food Processing Operations

 Detroit Eastern Market Corporation

 Eastern Market Corporation is a nonprofit organization that manages Detroit’s historic Eastern Market and plays a critical role in fostering local food system development and healthy food access via a number of innovative initiatives.
 New Venture Advisors worked with EMC to develop a business plan for a local individually quick frozen (IQF) processing facility that would provide a new sales channel for regional growers, and increase access to local produce year-round for Detroit area institutions.
 (2016)

 Floyd Food Company

 SustainFloyd is a nonprofit organization in rural Virginia that develops new ideas to support the next generation of Blue Ridge Plateau’s rural community while preserving its resources, traditions and heritage.
 New Venture Advisors worked with SustainFloyd to develop a business plan for a value-added agricultural center to process and market locally-produced fruits, vegetables and dairy products.
 The business launched in 2014 as the Floyd Food Company, beginning with a line of frozen soups.
 (2013)

 Headwater Food Hub

 Headwater Foods, Inc. is a thriving food hub in upstate New York with a wholesale business line and a CSA service.
-New Venture Advisors worked with Headwater on a market assessment to quantify institutional demand for fresh cut produce, in order to help the hub determine if and how to pursue a new processing business line.
-The project is moving forward and the processing facility will launch in 2016.
+New Venture Advisors worked with Headwater on a market assessment to quantify institutional demand for fresh cut produce, in support of the hub’s plans for a new processing business line.
 (2015)